zeek/spicy/doc/index.rst

     runtime, parsing proceeds fully incrementally—and potentially
     highly concurrently—on input streams of arbitrary size.
-    Compilation of Spicy parsers takes place either just-in-time at startup (through Clang/LLVM), or ahead-of-time either by creating pre-compiled shared libraries or simply by giving you C++ code that you can link into your application.
+    Compilation of Spicy parsers takes place either just-in-time at startup (through the system's C++ compiler), or ahead-of-time either by creating pre-compiled shared libraries or simply by giving you C++ code that you can link into your application.

     Spicy comes with a `Zeek <https://www.zeek.org>`_ plugin that enables adding new protocols to Zeek without having to write any